 How does this the story about my father relate to what I do now?
 I felt like I lost everything in an instant, not only my father and my mentor but also the direction I wanted to take my career.
-I wanted to do commercial and fashion.
-So, I was still very determined to learn got a job working as a photographer for a glamour photography studio.
-Within a year I became manager and did that for the next 11 years.
+I wanted to do commercial and fashion and would have probably moved to Los Angeles if my father had not died.

-A very real fact that many entrepreneurs face is being “visible” can feel quite uncomfortable at first.
-They are afraid they might be rejected when they show the world who they really are.
+Many entrepreneurs face the fact that being in business means you have to be visible.
+Being visible can feel very vulnerable.
 However, being vulnerable is the first step to being truly genuine.
-I was serious about growing my business and I decided to see this as a test to understanding and accepting myself.
+I was serious about growing my business so for myself I decided to see this as a test in my own acceptance.
 This was, and still is my own journey.
 Ultimately though, this is where I found my own joy.